 Haldi Doodh (Golden Turmeric Milk) is an Ayurvedic Indian drink that comes together in under 10 minutes using 4 ingredients.
 It has incredible anti-inflammatory and antioxidant properties and is great for boosting immunity.
 Here is how to make it (vegetarian, gluten-free).

 Haldi Doodh (Golden Milk, Turmeric Milk) is a popular Ayurvedic beverage that is very popular in Indian households.

 It is used as Ayurvedic medicine to cure multiple ailments, including cough and cold, joint and muscle pain, sore throat, sinus congestion, etc.

 Due to its anti-inflammatory properties and other health benefits, haldi wala doodh is also gaining popularity in the Western world.

-Popular in Western countries as Golden Turmeric Milk or Turmeric Latte, it is nothing but a mix of ground turmeric and milk.
-A pinch of ground black pepper and little honey are added for warmth and sweetness.
+Popular in Western countries as Golden Turmeric Milk, Golden Latte, or Turmeric Latte, it is nothing but a mix of ground turmeric and milk.
+A pinch of ground black pepper and a little honey are added for warmth and sweetness.

 This healing drink is spicy, bold, and has earthy flavors.
 It is great to treat colds, flu, or fever.

 Enjoy a warm glass of this soothing haldi doodh before you sleep; it will help you unwind after a long day.